 PlugShare Trip Planner

-ChargePoint approach
+ChargePoint’s approach

-5) Payments and session activation (this is ChargePoint’s big win)
+5) Payments and activation (ChargePoint’s big win)

 ChargePoint payments